China Eximbank provides $44.3 million buyer’s credit loan for 1,500 Vehicles Acquisition Project (Linked to Project ID#31742)

 Government of Angola [Government Agency]

-Sonangol provided a source of collateral for the loan, and repayment is to be done with the proceeds of oil sales from Sonangol to UNIPEC (China international United Petroleum & Chemicals Co.
-Ltd, Sinopec group), which are to be deposited in the Angolan Ministry of Finances (MINFIN) account at China Eximbank (See: China’s Oil Diplomacy: Comparing Chinese Economic Statecraft in Angola and Brazil, p.
-148).
-The volume of oil to be sold to UNIPEC each month for repayment of the loan, varies according to market oil prices.
-Under the agreement, 70% of works have to be contracted with Chinese companies and the same proportion of construction material, equipment and labour has to be contracted in China (See: China’s Oil Diplomacy: Comparing Chinese Economic Statecraft in Angola and Brazil, p.
-149).
+Sonangol provided a source of collateral under the MLFA, and repayments were made with the proceeds of oil sales from Sonangol to UNIPEC (China international United Petroleum & Chemicals Co.
+Ltd, Sinopec group), which were deposited in an Angolan Ministry of Finance (MINFIN) account at China Eximbank.
+The volume of oil to be sold to UNIPEC each month for repayment of the loan varied according to market oil prices.